Shiv2k3/EZIndex/README.md

 <h1>Welcome to EZ Indexing!</h1>

-EZIndex is used for spatial indexing, its written in C# and the library can be purchased on the Unity Asset Store.
-This is a quick tutorial on the library.
-EZIndex offers 3 domain types - Grid, Lattice, and Sphere.
+EZIndex is used for spatial indexing, the library can be purchased on the Unity Asset Store.
+This is a quick intro to the 3 domain types offered: Grid, Lattice, and Spherical.

-<h2>2D Grids</h2>
+<h2>Grid</h2>

 Grid is the 2 dimensional indexing space, and the name of the static struct that contians it's corresponding methods.
-This is how you would iterate nodes in a 9x6 grid centered at the origin using Grid -
+This is how you would iterate nodes in a 9x6 grid centered at the origin using Grid:
 ```C#
 using EZ.Index;